Channichthyidae: Environmental reasons for trait fix

-Cardiovascular physiology
+Cardiovascular physiology reasons for trait fix

-The key to solving this conundrum is to consider the other functions that both hemoglobin and myoglobin perform.
-While emphasis is often placed and understandably so on the importance of hemoglobin and myoglobin in oxygen delivery and use, recent studies have found that both proteins are actually also involved in the process of breaking down nitric oxide.
+While emphasis is often placed, and understandably so, on the importance of hemoglobin and myoglobin in oxygen delivery and use, recent studies have found that both proteins are actually also involved in the process of breaking down nitric oxide.
 This means that when icefish lost hemoglobin and myoglobin, it did not just mean a decreased ability to transport oxygen, but it also meant that total nitric oxide levels were elevated.
-Nitric oxide plays a role in regulating various cardiovascular processes in icefish, such as the dilation of branchial vasculature, cardiac stroke volume, and power output.
-The presence of nitric oxide also can increase angiogenesis, mitochondrial biogenesis, and cause muscle hypertrophy; all of these traits are characteristics of icefish.
+Nitric oxide plays a role in regulating various cardiovascular processes in icefish, such as the dilation of branchial vasculature (blood vessels involved in gill function), cardiac stroke volume, and power output.
+The presence of nitric oxide also can increase angiogenesis, mitochondrial biogenesis, and cause muscle hypertrophy; all traits characteristics of icefish.
 The similarity between nitric oxide-mediated trait expression and the unusual cardiovascular traits of icefish suggests that while these abnormal traits have evolved over time, much of these traits were simply an immediate physiological response to heightened levels of nitric oxide, which may in turn have led to a process of homeostatic evolution.
-In addition, the heightened levels of nitric oxide that followed as an inevitable consequence of the loss of hemoglobin and myoglobin may have actually provided an automatic compensation, allowing for the fish to make up for the hit to their oxygen transport system and thereby providing a grace period of the fixation of these less than desirable traits.
+In addition, heightened levels of nitric oxide, an inevitable consequence following loss of hemoglobin and myoglobin, may have provided an automatic positive compensation for a decreased oxygen transport system without hemoglobin and myoglobin, thereby providing a grace period for the fixation's less-than-desirable genetic traits: the loss of hemoglobin and myoglobin.